-The Board of Directors, through its Human Resources and Compensation Committee, monitors progress in this area.
-The Board receives annual reports on the Corporation’s compliance with all elements of the Equality in Employment policy and seeks additional information addressing any areas it feels require increased focus.
+The Board of Directors monitors progress in this area.
+The Board receives annual reports on the Corporation's compliance with all elements of the Equality in Employment policy and seeks additional information addressing any areas it feels require increased focus.

 If you have any questions or comments about Corporate Governance at Canada Post, we would like to hear from you.
 We can be reached by: